 Stereo microphone configurations

-Stereo microphones can generally be classified as spaced, near coincident, or coincident based on the angle and distance between the microphones.
-However, due to the current size of mobile phones, we will only list microphone configurations that distance between microphone is less than18cm, which is possible to install on mobile phone.
+Stereo microphones can generally be classified as spaced, near coincident, baffled, coincident, and it is based on the directional characteristics of the microphones, their angle and distance between them.
+The following sub-clause presents some of these configurations.

 End of First change